algorandfoundation/algorand-python-testing/docs/testing-guide/contract-testing.md

 For more examples of tests using `algopy.ARC4Contract`, see the [examples](../examples.md) section.

-## `algopy.Contract``
+## `algopy.Contract`

 Subclasses of `algopy.Contract` are **required** to be instantiated with an active test context.
 As part of instantiation, the test context will automatically create a matching `algopy.Application` object instance.
-This behavior is identical to `algopy.ARC4Contract` class instances.
+This behaviour is identical to `algopy.ARC4Contract` class instances.

 Unlike `algopy.ARC4Contract`, `algopy.Contract` requires manual setup of the transaction context and explicit method calls.
 Alternatively, you can use `active_txn_overrides` to specify application arguments and foreign arrays without needing to create a full transaction group if your aim is to patch a specific active transaction related metadata.